HolyLab/HolyLabRegistry/README.md

 This instruction is for Linux users and comes from https://help.github.com/articles/connecting-to-github-with-ssh/.
 For windows users, you can get some information at https://gist.github.com/bsara/5c4d90db3016814a3d2fe38d314f9c23

+0. Specific preperation for Windows

+    - Create a folder at the root of your user home folder (Example: C:/Users/uname/) called .ssh.
+    - Create the following files if they do not already exist (paths begin from the root of your user home folder):

+        .ssh/config<br>
+        .bash_profile<br>
+        .bashrc<br>

+1. Create a New SSH Key<br>
-1. Generating a new SSH key at a local machine.
+    1.1 Generating a new SSH key at a local machine.
     - Open git bash and paste text below, substituting in your GitHub email address.
     ```
     $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+    ```
+    Note: It might have error when you install package from Holylab repository after you finished all steps, the error is "ERROR: failed to fetch from git@github.com".
+If you face this problem, it might be helpful to replace the command above by

+    ```
+    $ ssh-keygen -m PEM rsa -b 4096 -C "your_email@example.com"
     ```

     - When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location.
     ```
     Enter a file in which to save the key (/home/you/.ssh/id_rsa): [Press enter]